 This is what I have lived with every day of my life since the age of 6 – I live with CIU, also known as Chronic Idiopathic Urticaria.
 This disease has caused me emotional and physical pain, forced me to drop out of university, and causes me to always be fatigued and often in need of urgent medical treatment.

-Stress and heat are large factors in my reactions as well, so I try to limit my exposure to the sun or at least take breaks in air conditioned rooms in between sun exposure, while of course wearing LOTS of sunscreen.
-Dealing with a sunburn while having an outbreak is unbearable, very dangerous and required me to be hospitalized in the past.
+Stress and heat are large factors in my reactions as well, so I try to limit my exposure to the sun or at least take breaks in air–conditioned rooms in between sun exposure, while of course wearing LOTS of sunscreens.
+Dealing with sunburn while having an outbreak is unbearable, very dangerous, and required me to be hospitalized in the past.

-Stress is very hard to avoid, it is a vicious cycle in the life of a CIU patient.
-The hives cause me to miss work or school, make relationships difficult, and isolate me, causing MORE stress which makes the hives worse.
+Emotional stress and anxiety are very hard to avoid, it is a vicious cycle in the life of a CIU patient.
+The anxiety hives cause me to miss work or school, make relationships difficult, and isolate me, causing MORE stress which makes the hives worse.

 CIU can really affect a patient emotionally and make them feel isolated, so if you are a patient, I encourage you to be proactive and get in touch with other patients, seek medical advice and psychological help, as it has helped me a significant amount.

 It is crucial to keep in mind that finding a good mental health professional is equally important as finding a medical doctor – they can teach you stress management techniques that can be very helpful in fighting stress rashes.

 I consider stress rashes to be the most surprising for others and most difficult to deal with in everyday life.
 I mean, it is not that hard to control what I eat or drink, or to protect myself from the sun, but it is really difficult to manage stress effectively, as the circumstances causing it are not always dependent on me – they are usually external.
 But how do stress hives appear in the first place?